 Today is Stay Out of the Sun Day!

 The sun emits ultraviolet rays, also referred to as UV rays.
 Ultraviolet rays slowly destroy elastin, which are little fibers found in the skin that are responsible for elasticity.
-As the elastin is damaged through exposure to UV rays, the fibers begin to break down and eventually, the skin will develop wrinkles and sag, while also causing the skin to become thinner.
+As the elastin is damaged through exposure to UV rays, the fibers begin to break down and eventually, the skin develops wrinkles and starts to sag.
+The sun also causes the skin to become thinner.
 When the skin thins, it is easier for it to bruise and tear, and it also makes it more difficult for the skin to repair itself and heal from these bruises and tears.
-The damage done to your skin from sun exposure usually does not become apparent until many many, years later, so people sometimes don’t realize how harmful their sun exposure habits are until significant damage has already been done.
+The damage done to your skin from sun exposure usually does not become apparent until many many years later, so people sometimes don’t realize how harmful their sun exposure habits are until significant damage has already been done.

-Skin cancer is one of the most common cancers in America, but it’s also one of the easiest cancers to prevent with appropriate sun protection.
-Skin cancer occurs when abnormal skin cells begin growing at an out of control rate.
+Skin cancer is one of the most common cancers in America.
+But it’s also one of the easiest cancers to prevent with appropriate sun protection.
+Skin cancer occurs when abnormal skin cells begin growing at an uncontrol rate.
 These abnormal cells reproduce until they become a tumor.
 A tumor can either be cancerous, or non cancerous.
 Noncancerous tumors are called benign tumors, and cancerous tumors are called malignant tumors.
 There are three kinds of skin cancer, basal cell carcinoma, squamous cell carcinoma, and melanoma.

 Skin cancer is generally diagnosed through a biopsy, which is when the doctor removes part of the growth and sends it to a lab to be analyzed for presence of cancer.
 If the biopsy comes back positive for cancer, aka malignant, then the doctor will develop a strategy for treating it.
 Skin cancer treatment is determined by a few factors, and treatment is personalized to meet the specific needs of that particular skin cancer.
 Depending on the type of skin cancer, there may be some fairly non-invasive treatment options.
 Aggressive skin cancers will require aggressive treatment.

-Orange awareness ribbons are used to raise awareness for non-melanoma skin cancer.
+Orange awareness ribbons are used to https://www.personalizedcause.com/personalized-awareness-ribbons/orange-awareness-ribbon-pin-personalized?rq=skin%20cancer“>raise awareness for non-melanoma skin cancer.
 Black awareness ribbons are used to raise awareness for melanoma.

-To order a custom black awareness ribbon for melanoma, visit:
+To order a https://www.personalizedcause.com/personalized-awareness-ribbons/black-awareness-ribbon-pin-personalized?rq=melanoma“>custom black awareness ribbon for melanoma, visit Personalized Cause.